Approach

 3. Participate in CO2Transportation Business

-• Entry into long-term contracts with Northern Lights for two liquefied CO2 vessels.
+Enterd into a contract with Northern Lights for liquified CO₂ vessels

 4. Other Initiatives